flatironinstitute/wikistyle/README.md

 - Previous 1234 Next on search results, remove underline and swap color (see screengrab on desktop)
 - More bold login button on less than full-width
 - Fix landing page search box to use the dark colors from the Need Help box to pop more, get rid of grayish blue.
-- High-contrast skin for the syntax highlighter - get web accessibility set from A11y.

 - Flathub page: write that content baby.

 ## Done